IT Asset Management System

 FireScope Service Asset Maturity Model

-Your ability to respond to today’s new Service Management landscape depends on your organizations Service Asset Maturity Level.
+Your ability to respond to today’s new Service Management landscape depends on your firm’s Service Asset Maturity Level.

 Those at level 0 suffer from a reactive work environment, chaotic incident management, and high-security risks.
 However, those at level 4 benefit from a stronger security posture, faster problem resolution, risk avoidance, full regulatory compliance, and higher quality service delivery.

 At level 1, important asset intelligence, that once took multiple phone calls, is now immediately right in front of the help desk agent, making them more productive, providing important contextual data reducing mean time to resolve so users can be more productive.

 At level 2, critical decision making intelligence is being provided about your assets across your organization such as their dependencies to lines of business required to deliver services.
 This intelligence can be used to personalize the self-service experience by proactively reporting critical outages, avoiding incident storms while at the same time improve support staff and end user productivity.

 Regardless what level you think you are, a strong discovery and dependency mapping solution integrated with your CMDB and ITSM solution will get you to level 2 and well on your way to full maturity.